EldritchElli/SDW/tags.md

 ## Combat Focused Tags

+### Reaction X
+you spend  X Reactions to use this in combat mode.

+### Action X

+you spend X actions to use this in combat mode.

+### Heal X

+Increase a targets current Health by X.

+### Hurt X

+Reduce a targets current Health by X.

+### Stagger X

+Reduce a targets Poise by X.

 ### Protection X

-Reduce Damage recieved by the target by X.
+Reduce Damage recieved by the target by X. Multiple sources of this Tag stack cumulatively.

-### Move
+### Move X

-you are displace from your current position, the length and direction is specified by the text.
+you are displace X metres from your current position, the direction is specified by the text.

-### Shove
+### Shove X

-you move a creature or object from its current position, the length and direction is specified by the text.
+you move a creature or object X metres from its current position, the length and direction is specified by the text.

 ### Sunder X

 Reduces the target's Protection by X.

-### Piercing X
+### Piercing

-Ignore X Protection when dealing damage.
+Ignore Protection when dealing damage.

+### End

+this Tag Ends your turn early, you cannot perform actions after using a feature with this tag.

 ## Item Tags